-- (i) Cash compensation for the land at market value, which will be determined as above mentioned. - (ii) 60% solatium on the compensation determined in (i) above (section 20F (9) of RAA 2008). or - (iii) Ex-gratia amount of Rs 20,000/- for those losing land up to 1,500 Sqm; Plus additional ex-gratia @ Rs.15 per Sqm for area acquired above 1,500 Sqm - (iv) If as a result of land acquisition, the land holder becomes landless or is reduced to the status of a "small" or "marginal" farmer, rehabilitation assistance equivalent to 750 days of minimum agricultural wages would also be given to the affected family. - (v) In order to ensure payment of compensation at replacement cost, the Competent Authority may in case of doubt/conflicting claims of compensation of market value may take inputs from an independent evaluator also before deciding the award. - (vi) Policy for acquisition/ compensation for residual land, if required. - (vii) Compensation award letter addressed to land losers shall contain an advice that refund of stamp duty and registration charges shall be done only for replacement land bought within a year from the date of payment of compensation.
+- (i) 60% solatium on the compensation determined in (i) above (section 20F (9) of RAA 2008). or - (ii) Ex-gratia amount of Rs 20,000/- for those losing land up to 1,500 Sqm; Plus additional exgratia @ Rs.15 per Sqm for area acquired above 1,500 Sqm - (iii) In order to ensure payment of compensation at replacement cost, the Competent Authority may in case of doubt/conflicting claims of compensation of market value may take inputs from an independent evaluator also before deciding the award. - (iv) Policy for acquisition/ compensation for residual land, if required. - (v) Compensation award letter addressed to land losers shall contain an advice that refund of stamp duty and registration charges shall be done only for replacement land bought within a year from the date of payment of compensation in the name of land owner or in the joint name of land owner and spouse. - (vi) In dealing with compensation related issues, DFCCIL has provided guidelines for the District Grievance Committee to hear and resolve complaints relating to the type of land and assets, area/extent of impact and valuation, ownership and eligibility.